boazbk/crypto/lec_14_zero_knowledge.md

 As mentioned in my [work with Glaser and Goldston](http://www.nature.com/nature/journal/v510/n7506/full/nature13457.html) (see also [this page](http://nuclearfutures.princeton.edu/warhead-verification/)), a key stumbling block is that the design of a nuclear warhard is of course highly classified and about the last thing in the world that the U.S. would like to share with Russia and vice versa.
 So, how can the U.S. convince the Russian that it has destroyed a warhead, when it cannot let Russian experts anywhere near it?

-[^population]: To be fair, "only" about 170 million americans live in the [50 largest metropolitan areas](https://www.currentresults.com/Weather-Extremes/US/largest-cities-list.php) and so arguably many people will survive at least the initial impact of a nuclear war, though it had been estimated that even a "small" nuclear war involving detonation of 100 not too large warheads could have [devastating global consequences](http://onlinelibrary.wiley.com/doi/10.1002/2013EF000205/full).
+[^population]: To be fair, "only" about 170 million Americans live in the [50 largest metropolitan areas](https://www.currentresults.com/Weather-Extremes/US/largest-cities-list.php) and so arguably many people will survive at least the initial impact of a nuclear war, though it had been estimated that even a "small" nuclear war involving detonation of 100 not too large warheads could have [devastating global consequences](http://onlinelibrary.wiley.com/doi/10.1002/2013EF000205/full).

 ### Voting